webdjoe/tv-card/README.md

 In this case the advantage is, all in card implemented KEY's are already ready to use - platform dependent.
 This does not apply Roku, which uses card internal predefined hass service `remote.send_command`.

-For TV's not working with Power 'KEY' there is an option`state_entity` provided to switch the TV on/off - if such entity is available.
+For TV's not working with Power 'KEY' there is an option`state_entity` provided to switch the power button color - if such entity is available.

 ## Custom buttons